MyCryptoHQ/knowledge-base-content/how-to/getting-started/where-to-get-testnet-ether.md

 ## **Goerli**

-Goerli is a public testnet for Ethereum that POA (Proof of Authority) consensus engine - it is cross client compatiable.
+Goerli is a public testnet for Ethereum that POA (Proof of Authority) consensus engine - it is cross client compatible.

 * Immune to spam attacks (Ether supply is controlled by trusted parties)